 Lincoln Square: Lincoln Square expansion added approximately 712,000/SF of Office Space, 392,000/SF of Retail Space, a 120-room hotel, and 200 condominiums.
+All areas of this redevelopment reached stabilized occupancy in 2018.

 Bellevue Square:

 SE Corner Expansion (Land Use Approval): The Bellevue Square expansion will add approximately 220,000/SF of Retail/Commercial Space, in addition to a 204-room hotel, and 239 residential units.